Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 Tips for Feature Engineering:

 - Combining similar columns to a single column.

-- Converting categorical into numerical variables such as count of the letters in a word or one hot encoding, LabelEncoder  Etc.
+- Converting categorical into numerical variables such as count of the letters in a word or one hot encoding, LabelEncoder  , Etc.
-- Converting time into days or months.
+- Converting date-time into days or months.
 - Scaling the Numerical features so that model find local minima easily.
 - Binning column data into groups.(It also useful for handling outliers)